 - Has exercised a lot before the urine test.

 - Has poor diabetes control, which can cause a temporary increase in urine protein

 - For girls, the urine test was done during menstruation.

 If the screening test is positive, more urine tests will need to be done.
 The next test is done on the first urine of the morning.
 This test may be done up to three times.
-If needed, your diabetes provider will talk to you about going to a kidney doctor (nephrologist) for further evaluation.
+If needed, your diabetes provider will talk to you about going to a kidney specialist, also called a nephrologist, for further evaluation.